crguezl/pl-nextra/pages/challenges/egg-interpreter/sets.md

 # Sets in Egg

-Add a function `Set` to the Egg interpreter allowing the creation of Set-like objects.
+Using your egg-parser and egg-interpreter repo assignments, add a function `Set` to the Egg interpreter allowing the creation of Set-like objects.
 Extend also Egg with functions `SetAdd`, `SetHas`, `SetDelete` and `Set2Array` so that the following Egg program
 works: